lyteword/kjv/numbers/chapter-10.md

 <sup>27</sup> And over the host of the tribe of the children of Naphtali *was* Ahira the son of Enan.

-<sup>28</sup> Thus ** the journeyings of the children of Israel according to their armies, when they set forward.
+<sup>28</sup> Thus *were* the journeyings of the children of Israel according to their armies, when they set forward.

 <sup>29</sup> ¶ And Moses said unto Hobab, the son of Raguel the Midianite, Moses’ father in law, We are journeying unto the place of which the LORD said, I will give it you: come thou with us, and we will do thee good: for the LORD hath spoken good concerning Israel.